Sitecore-Hackathon/2022-Go-Horse/README.md

 Or continue down for the updated version

-## Team name
+## Authors
 ⟹ **Go Horse**
 - José Neto
 - Roberto de Almeida Jr.
 - Rodrigo Peplau

-## Category
-⟹ **Extend the Sitecore Command Line interface (CLI) plugin**

 ## Description
-⟹ This module extends the Sitecore CLI plugin, adding a new plugin named "gohorse"
+⟹ This module extends the Sitecore CLI plugin, adding a new plugin named "spe"

- This plugin comes with a command that has the purpose of running a Sitecore Powershell Script.
+This plugin allows the execution of Powershell scripts inside a Sitecore instance.

- The Sitecore CLI gohorse plugin will decrease the dependency of having an open Sitecore instance, in a browser, to run a Powershell script.
-Now there are endless possibilities of managing the Sitecore XP with the Sitecore CLI gohorse plugin.

 ## Video link